havocp/beaucatcher/README.md

 ## Final note!

-Beaucatcher is not mature code and if it breaks you get the pieces.
-But I am enjoying it so I hope you'll at least find the ideas interesting.
+Beaucatcher is not mature code and if it breaks you get the pieces (though the test suite is pretty decent, fwiw).
+I am enjoying it so I hope you'll at least find the ideas interesting.